onurglr/app-of-apps-argocd/README.md

 #### Step 5: Access the apps

-`localtest.me` automatically resolves to `127.0.0.1`, bu yüzden hosts dosyanıza giriş yapmanıza gerek yok.
+`localtest.me` automatically resolves to `127.0.0.1`, so you normally do not need to edit `/etc/hosts`.
+If you are running on minikube/kind and NodePort is exposed on the node IP (e.g., `192.168.49.2`), add that IP to `/etc/hosts` instead.

 - **Gitea Web UI:** `http://gitea.localtest.me:30080`
 - **Podinfo UI:** `http://podinfo.localtest.me:30080`